Best Dog Distraction Toys: Top Picks

 HIPPIH Dog Puzzle Rubber Balls 2-Pack

-• Extra-tough rubber material: Withstands chewing and helps clean teeth
+• Extra-tough rubber: Withstands chewing and supports dental health

 Strength